 “Most people think of narcissism as predominantly maladaptive,” says Ashley Watts, a graduate student of psychology at Emory “but our data support the theory that there are bright and dark sides to grandiose narcissism.”

-For their study, the psychologists analyzed 42 presidents, up to and including George W. Bush, using data garnered from the insights of 100 experts, including biographers, journalists and scholars who are established authorities on one or more U.S. presidents.
-This data was then used to establish standardized psychological measures of personality, intelligence and behavior.
+For their study, the psychologists analyzed 42 presidents, up to and including George W. Bush, using data garnered from the insights of 100 experts, including biographers, journalists, and scholars who have established authority on one or more U.S. presidents.
+This data was then used to establish standardized psychological measures of personality, intelligence, and behavior.
 Presidency term performance in history was scored using data from the C-SPAN (2009) and Siena College (2010) surveys.